 Change the file extension to iso by renaming it.
 You need to uncheck the ‘Hide extensions for known file types’ under ‘Folder options’ to see the extension of files.

-Here is the same file after renaming the same option.
-Now it is ready to mount like ISO file.
+Here is the same file after renaming the extension to iso.
+Now it is ready to mount like an ISO file.

-In both case, do not forget to Eject the drive after you use the img file, or restarting the PC will unmount the file automatically.
+In both cases, do not forget to Eject the drive after using the IMG file.
+Also, restarting the PC will unmount the file automatically.